Ways to keep your meditation practice going

 With that, I was leaving for work every day with a state of calm and bliss, and my days were simply going much better.

-The fact was, I knew my initial enthusiasm would start to subside.
+The fact was, I knew my initial enthusiasm for a regular meditatoin practice would start to subside.
+Then I’d stop and regret it, something I’d done over and over, with many interests.

 Several months later…

 By a few weeks before that retreat, I had indeed pretty much stopped meditating.
-And because the flight was booked and they were expecting me, there was no question in my mind of backing out.
+Yet, the flight was booked and they were expecting me.
+There was no question in my mind of backing out, or that this was the best meditation retreat for me right then.

-When I arrived in Thailand, I can honestly say it was a life changing experience.
-I wasn’t sure I was ready, but my practice earlier in the year was apparent to the teacher.
+When I completed my meditation retreat, I can honestly say it was a life-changing experience.
+My practice earlier in the year was apparent to the teacher and this boosted my confidence hugely.

-For the same reason, when I came back from Thailand I looked for a group or community to meditate with.
+For the same reason, when I came back from this first meditation retreat I did something else to help my meditation pracitce.
+I looked for a local group to meditate with.

-In John’s Friday class, I’d found an oasis that supported my practice through the week.
-I learned that putting in the extra effort to travel across Tokyo on Friday evenings created space and energy in my mind, so I could more easily carry mindfulness through the week.
+With John’s Friday class, I found an oasis that supported my meditation practice through the week.
+I learned that this trip across Tokyo after a week of work was worth it.
+It created space and energy in my mind so I could more easily carry mindfulness through the week.

-Taking the step of reserving a retreat in advance, rather than just setting a personal goal or promise to do one, gave me confidence that I’d follow through.
+Taking the step of reserving my first meditation retreat in advance gave me confidence that I’d follow through.

-If money is an issue, you might be able to pay a deposit at first and hen budget yourself each month to cover the rest.
+If money is an issue, you might be able to pay a deposit.
+Then budget yourself each month to cover the rest.
+You can book a meditation cabin here at our meditation center in BC for a minimum of three nights.
+There’s guidance available if you need it.

 2. Find a local group that works for you

 It’s easier with others.
-If you have the willpower to sit, no matter what, then you’ll likely have stopped reading this by now!
-I found it super helpful that I have a time every week, or every day, when I know a meditation is going to happen.
-Now, I live in a community house that offers this to others.
+I found it super helpful to have a time every week when I knew a meditation is going to happen.
+Now, I live in a conscious community that offers this to others.

-There are all kinds of folks out there, offer or hoping to find a sense of community around their practice.
+There are all kinds of folks out there.
 So don’t be discouraged if the first group you meet doesn’t resonate.
+Follow your inspiration to meditate and the universe will support you.

 3. Invite people to a join you for weekly sit

 You don’t have to be a teacher to offer your space.
-Sitting together – opening and closing with a simple prayer or ritual – is mutually supportive.
-I know some people who like to read a passage from a text at their weekly group sit, and even have a small group reflection session before or after.
+Sitting together–opening and closing with a simple prayer or ritual–is mutually supportive.
+I know some people who like to read a passage from a text at their weekly group sit.
+Or you could have a small group reflection session before or after.

-Honor that space – of course making sure it’s clean and conducive to clear, good states of mind, and hold a space with clear guidelines of how the session will go from arrival to departure.
+Honor that space – of course making sure it’s clean and conducive to clear, good states of mind.
+Hold a space with clear guidelines of how the session will go from arrival to departure.

 What have been some of your celebrations or challenges around keeping up a regular meditation practice?